Attribute Graphs Underlying Molecular Generative Models: Path to Learning with Limited Data: Algorithm

-Our key idea is the following observation, if we take $z_{k_i}$ associated with attribute $a_i(x)$, perturbing it to $\tilde{z}_{k_i}$ would actually affect $a_i$ and all its descendants in the causal graph.
-So we first obtain the sparse perturbation map between each latent $z_j$ and the subset of attributes $A_j \subset A$ that it influences upon perturbation.
-Now, we apply a \textit{peeling} algorithm that would actually find the attribute that is associated with a specific latent.
-In other words, we would find that attribute that occurs first in the causal order that is influenced by that latent variable.
-Our Algorithm \ref{alg:spwt2graph} outputs a DAG with minimal edges that is consistent with the attribute sets for every latent variable.
-We assume that there is an encoding procedure $E(\cdot)$ that maps $x$ to the corresponding $z$.
+Our key idea is the following observation, if we take $z_{k_i}$ associated with attribute $a_i(x)$, perturbing it to $\tilde{z}_{k_i}$ would actually affect $a_i$ and all its descendants in the attribute graph.
+So, we first obtain the sparse perturbation map between each latent $z_j$ and the subset of attributes $A_j \subset A$ that it influences upon perturbation.
+Then, we apply a \textit{peeling} algorithm that would actually find the attribute that is associated with a specific latent.
+In other words, we would find that attribute that occurs last in the ancestral order that is influenced by that latent variable.
+We use this algorithm to find a DAG with minimal edges that is consistent with the attribute sets for every latent variable.
+These steps are described in more detail below.